Skip to main content

 • Confusion

-You can see how these can easily be mistaken for alcohol intoxication.
-Unfortunately, while being drunk improves with time, hypoglycemia only gets worse.
+As you can see, these can easily be mistaken for alcohol intoxication.
+However, being drunk improves with time.
+Hypoglycemia only gets worse if it’s not treated.

 Other health concerns related to diabetes and alcohol

 Drinking can also cloud your judgment and affect how you normally manage your diabetes.
 For example, you may forget to take your diabetes medications or watch your glucose when you’re drinking.
-Or you may eat too many foods that aren’t healthy for your condition.
+Or you may be more likely to eat the kinds of foods that can make your condition worse.

 Can you drink alcohol if you have diabetes?